tutorial

 Select Export → MP4.
 Shotomatic stitches your screenshots into a video.

-The exported MP4 is ready to share — upload to Twitter/X, LinkedIn, Slack, or embed in a client presentation.
-No video editor needed.
+The exported MP4 is ready to share in docs, tickets, internal updates, or client recaps.
+No video editor needed for the basic workflow.

 Best Interval Settings by Use Case